 An overview of the American Rescue Plan as it pertains to employers and employees is below.

-- Helping employers to hire new workers easily by:
+Helping employers to hire new

-Supporting hard-hit restaurants and bars.
+.
 Restaurants and bars offered employment to nearly 12% of all workers before the COVID-19 pandemic.
 Through the American Rescue Plan, the Biden-Harris administration launched the Restaurant Revitalization Fund to help restaurants, food trucks, bars and other food and drinks businesses by giving them the flexibility to recruit back employees at a good salary.

 During the initial two days of the program, around 186,200 restaurants, bars and other eligible businesses across all states applied for relief.